 Why is it powerful?

-Stacy G., a parent of four scholars at RMP Southwest, made a checklist for what her scholars need to complete each day.
+Stacy G., a parent of four students at RMP Southwest, made a checklist for what her students need to complete each day.
 She also added notes about what their teacher asked them to work on that week.
 Stacy’s advice is to keep trying routines until you find one that works for your family.

 2. Create a Routine